You want a career in the dental field…

 Decide you want to move on to be a dentist?
 Terrific!
 The TWU Dental Hygiene program will prepare you to apply to dental school.
 Think of it as a pre-professional degree with job options right away!

-- 2 letters of reference (1 professional, 1 academic)
+•2 letters of reference (one professional, one academic)

 Located alongside the dental hygiene academic workspace is our dental clinic.
 The